hemang7/bldrTask/README.md

 Start the React development server: npm start

-The frontend will run on http://localhost:3000 (in the source code it has been changed to where the backend is hosted)
+The frontend will run on http://localhost:3000 (in the source code it has been changed to where the frontend is hosted i.e. vercel)

 Open the frontend in a browser and interact with the task manager: